How to take on Mega Charizard Y in Pokémon Go

 Mega Evolution has finally arrived in Pokémon Go and with it, Mega Raids!
 A whole new class of Raids, Mega Raids let you and your friends challenge a Mega Evolved Pokémon.
 These are some of the most challenging Raids yet, but we here at iMore got your back!
-Here's everything you need to know about taking on Mega Charizard Y in Pokémon Go.
+Here's everything you need to know about taking on Mega Charizard Y in Pokémon Go and be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon Journey!

 What is Mega Charizard Y in Pokémon Go?

 The final evolution of the Fire type starter from Gen I, Charizard has not one, but two Mega Evolutions.
 Mega Charizard X is certainly the more interesting of the two thanks to its Dragon typing, but don't count Mega Charizard Y out just yet.
 This Fire and Flying type Mega Evolution gets a massive stat boost and looks pretty awesome too!
+Overall, it is one of the most powerful Fire types in the whole of Pokémon Go and its Mega Energy works for both X and Y, so this isn't a Mega Raid to skip.

 What are the best counters for Mega Charizard Y in Pokémon Go?

 As a Fire and Flying type, Mega Charizard Y takes double damage from Water and Electric, and quad damage from Rock.
 It's capable of dealing Fire, Flying, and Dragon type damage.
-For this Mega Raid, you'll really want to focus on those Rock type counters.

 Rhyperior